Origins and the Arrival in the Carpathians – Verecke Pass

 Part of the „The story of the beginning” topic

-There are few sources available on the history of Hungarians before the Land-taking, and it is questionable whether the Turks mentioned in Byzantine sources or the Bashkirs referred by Arab travellers are indeed Hungarians.
-Their first mention is in the 9th century chronicle of Friar George, when the Hungarians, referred to as Ungri, Turks and Huns, were called upon by the Bulgarians.
-Around 860 they were reported by Cyril in the Crimea, and in 862 they fought in the Eastern Frank Kingdom.
-Christian writers attribute the migration either to fleeing from the Pechenegs or from overpopulation, both of which are typical explanations for the migration of a nomad population.
-According to the chronicles, the migration from the Volga to the Carpathians was rapid.
+Few sources are available on the history of Hungarians before the land-taking, and it is questionable whether the Turks mentioned in Byzantine sources or the Bashkirs referred to by Arab travellers are indeed Hungarians.
+Their first mention is in the 9th-century chronicle of Friar George, when the Hungarians, referred to as Ungri, Turks, and Huns, were called upon by the Bulgarians.
+Around 860, they were reported by Cyril in the Crimea, and in 86,2, they fought in the Eastern Frank Kingdom.
+Christian writers attribute the migration either to fleeing from the Pechenegs or overpopulation, which are typical explanations for the migration of a nomadic population.
+According to thedózsa chronicles, the migration from the Volga to the Carpathians was rapid.

-Both Byzantine and archaeological sources testify that the Hungarians crossed the Volga in the middle third of the 9th century and moved to Etelköz, which, may have been on the banks of the Dnieper.
-The chronicle tradition suggests that by this point Hungarians were already ruled by a single prince and that there was some kind of tribal alliance, the so-called ‘hetumoger’ (‘Seven Hungarians’).
+Both Byzantine and archaeological sources testify that the Hungarians crossed the Volga in the middle third of the 9th century and moved to Etelköz, which may have been on the banks of the Dnieper.
+The chronicle tradition suggests that by this point, Hungarians were already ruled by a single prince and that there was some kind of tribal alliance, the so-called ‘hetumoger’ (‘Seven Hungarians’).
 Whether the name ‘magyar’ used to mean ethnicity or tribe is not known, but the ethnic groups that remained in the east along the Volga used the term even during the Mongol conquest.
-The Land-taking was initiated not long after from Etelköz.
+The land-taking was initiated not long through the Verecke Pass, where, first in 1896, later in 199,6, a monument was erected, commemorating the arrival of the Hungarians.